jasim/jsfoo-talk-learning-to-learn-reason/main.md

 That was the time around when Jordan Walke, the original author of React, released the first version of Reason.
 He also shipped ReasonReact, which is the Reason adaptor for the React UI library.

+Reason was a typed language, and it compiled to Javascript.
+So we could rewrite all our transformation code in Reason and have it work on both Node and the browser.

-Reason was a typed language, and thanks to ReasonReact we could also build UIs with it and mix and match React and Javascript code.
+Also thanks to ReasonReact, we could even build UIs and mix and match both React and Javascript code.

+So that's what we did!

 :::